 Lenore Anderson had a lot to do with Prop 47’s success.
 Anderson, an attorney and former top aide to Oakland’s mayor and San Francisco’s district attorney, is executive director of Californians for Safety and Justice, a nonprofit organization that works for sensible reforms to promote public safety by spending less on incarceration and more on prevention and treatment.

 Through her organization’s Vote Safe project, she helped to assemble a genuine left–right coalition in support of the initiative—a coalition that has come to see that mass incarceration is costly, inhumane, and fails to make the public materially safer.
 In the months since its passage, Prop 47 has already been credited with helping California reduce its prison population by nearly 3,000 inmates, helping to bring the state into compliance with a federal court order to reduce prison overcrowding.
 As Anderson discusses in the video above, the projected savings from the reduction in incarceration will be used to support prevention efforts, provide substance abuse and mental health treatment, and bolster support services for crime victims.

 Californians for Safety and Justice is a grantee of the Open Society Foundations.
 At Open Society is a video series highlighting the people and ideas that are inspiring our work—and changing the world.

-Leonard Noisette is the director of the Justice Team for Open Society-U.S.
+Until November 2021, Leonard Noisette was the director of the Justice Team for Open Society-U.S.